jwmojwmojwmojwmo/JeffDiscordBot/README.md

 Discord Bot for Jeff the Landshark from the Marvel Universe.
+See the Wiki on this GitHub for a list of commands.

 Please use this GitHub for issue reporting and feature requests!